Consumer protections for people with mortgage problems

 Lenders must not:

-- Initiate more than 3 unsolicited communications with you, in a calendar month, other than correspondence required by the CCMA or other regulatory requirements.
-(This limit does not include missed calls or engaged numbers.)
+- Contact you more than 3 times a month, if you did not request the contact.
+This is apart from other correspondence required by the CCMA or other regulatory requirements.
+This limit does not include missed calls or engaged numbers.

 The Central Bank has published a consumer guide to the Consumer Protection Code (pdf).

-Codes that apply if your mortgage is sold
+What rules apply if my mortgage is sold?

-Prior to 2015, if a lender sold your mortgage to a third-party firm who was not regulated by the Central Bank, you could lose the protections under the CCMA and Consumer Protection Code.
+Before 2015, if your lender sold your mortgage to a third-party firm who was not regulated by the Central Bank, you could lose the protections under the CCMA and Consumer Protection Code.